neondatabase/postgresql_anonymizer/docs/masking_functions.md

   a `bigint` or a `double precision`.
 If the ratio is 0.33, the return value will be the original value randomly shifted with a ratio of +/- 33%

-* `anon.noise(original_value, interval)` where original_value can be a date or a timestamp.
+* `anon.dnoise(original_value, interval)` where original_value can be a date, a timestamp, or a time.
 If interval = '2 days', the return value will be the original value randomly shifted by +/- 2 days

 **WARNING** : The `noise()` masking functions are vulnerable to a form of repeat attack, especially with [Dynamic Masking].
 A masked user can guess